- NEWSFLASH

 - Ryan Henke, Assistant Professor, Language Sciences

-- Monica Macaulay, Professor, Language Sciences
+- Monica Macaulay, Ada Deer Professor of Language Sciences

 - Vivian Nash, Graduate Student, Language Sciences (Sault Ste.
 Marie Tribe of Chippewa Indians)